How is energy released from ATP? | Channels for Pearson+

 1

-Understand the structure of ATP (adenosine triphosphate), which consists of an adenosine molecule bonded to three phosphate groups.
+Understand the structure of ATP (adenosine triphosphate), which consists of an adenine base, a ribose sugar, and three phosphate groups.

-Recognize that the bonds between the phosphate groups are high-energy bonds, particularly the bond between the second and third phosphate groups.
+Recognize that ATP is a high-energy molecule due to the presence of three phosphate groups, particularly the terminal phosphate group, which is unstable.

-Learn that when the bond between the second and third phosphate groups is broken, energy is released.
-This process converts ATP into ADP (adenosine diphosphate) and an inorganic phosphate (Pi).
+Learn that energy is released from ATP through a process called hydrolysis, where the terminal phosphate group is cleaved off.
+This reaction converts ATP to ADP (adenosine diphosphate) and an inorganic phosphate (Pi).

 Related Videos